-There are a number of ways that you can get your driver’s license suspended.
-Your local Department of Motor Vehicles (DMV) is the usual source, but it can also be suspended by the Department of Revenue (DOR), Motor Vehicle Division (MVD) or the Secretary of State (SOS) depending on the circumstances.
+There are many ways that you can get your driver’s license suspended.
+Your local Department of Motor Vehicles (DMV) is the usual source.
+Still, it can also be suspended by the Department of Revenue (DOR), Motor Vehicle Division (MVD), or the Secretary of State (SOS), depending on the circumstances.

-Generally speaking, there are a number of ways to get your motorcycle driving license suspended which include, but are not limited to the following;
+Generally speaking, there are several ways to get your motorcycle driving license suspended, which include, but are not limited to, the following;

 - Multiple Traffic Violations